-Medical studies link the long term effects of domestic violence and abuse with a myriad of health problems, such as smoking, diabetes, obesity, eating disorders, and substance abuse.
+Medical studies link the long-term effects of domestic violence and abuse with a myriad of health problems, such as smoking, diabetes, obesity, eating disorders, and substance abuse.
 While doctors and nurses routinely ask about high blood pressure and high cholesterol, too few assess for domestic violence and its impact on health.
 Universal education provides an opportunity for clients to make the connection between violence, health problems, and risk behaviors.
-Through a brochure-based universal education approach clients seeking services in health care facilities or domestic violence programs can receive information about healthy relationships and where to get help for abuse.
+Through a brochure-based universal education approach clients seeking services in health care facilities or domestic violence programs can receive information about the impact of abuse on their health.

-We offer a number of resources to help you organize events and activities on and beyond HCADV Day, such as this webinar featuring planning tips, an Action Kit with outreach ideas, social media tools, and additional examples of what participants have done to spread the word in the past.
-Take a look at our blog post from 2014!
+We offer a number of resources to help you organize events and activities on and beyond HCADV Day, such as this webinar featuring planning tips and social media tools.
 We encourage you to be creative!
 The 19th annual HCADV Day will be held on October 10, 2018.